-Table 21: Mitigation Action 6.1 (Waste Sector)
+Table 19: Mitigation Action 6.1 (Waste Sector)

+Mitigation Action Strategy and Action Plan for a new Solid Waste Management and Resource

+6.1 Recovery System for Mauritius

-Mitigation Action 6.1 Waste Management and Resource Recovery Act 2023 Objective To provide for the regulatory framework to ensure the environmentally safe and sound management of solid and hazardous wastes and a sustainable waste management system through the adoption of a circular economy approach focusing on waste reduction, reuse, material recovery and recycling.
+Objective To provide for the regulatory framework to ensure the environmentally safe and sound management of solid and hazardous wastes and a sustainable waste management system through the adoption of a circular economy approach focusing on waste reduction, reuse, material recovery and recycling.

 Description The Waste Management and Resource Recovery Act 2023 is already enacted in 2023.
+The action plan includes the following key activities: Weeding/removal of invasive alien species Re-introduction of native species Filling of gaps in plantation forest Provision of incentive for the restoration of privately owned river and mountain reserves

+Type of instrument Action Plan

+Status Under implementation

-The act focuses on the following key activities: Preventing or reducing the generation of waste from products; Promoting proper cyclical use of products Ensuring proper disposal of circulative resources which are not put into cyclical use Type of instrument Regulatory, Policy and Action Plan Status Adopted Start year of implementation 2023 Gases affected CO 2 , CH 4 , N 2 O Implementing agencies Ministry of Environment, Solid Waste Management and Climate Change (Solid Waste Management Division)
+Start year of implementation 2020

+Gases affected CO 2 , CH 4 , N 2 O

+Implementing agencies Ministry of Environment, Solid Waste Management and Climate Change (Solid Waste Management Division)